PacktPublishing/Hands-on-Artificial-Intelligence-with-Keras-and-Python/02-CNN/README.md

 * The above command will load the trained model and use the model to make predictions on individual images in real-time and send the predicted angle back to the server via a websocket connection.

-* To trin your model using the existing example dataset type the following command:
+* To train your model using the existing example dataset type the following command:

 ```sh
 python drive.py model.h5